Hierarchical Bayesian inference for community detection and connectivity of functional brain networks: Introduction

-In our previous work \citep{Bian2021}, a Bayesian change-point detection method was developed to identify the transitions of brain states.
-For each inferred brain state, the group-averaged adjacency matrix was calculated as an observation which preserved complete information about the time series of the subjects.
-However, we neglected the variability of FC between different subjects and ignored the higher-order topological properties of individual's network.
-A Bayesian (Gaussian) latent block model (LBM) was used to detect the community structure of each discrete brain state, where the community memberships were inferred by Markov chain Monte Carlo (MCMC) sampling \citep{Metropolis1953, Hastings1970} with a predetermined number of communities estimated by model selection.

-In this paper, we present a new method based on hierarchical Bayesian modelling to capture the variability between subjects at the group level.
-We use the LBM to characterize individual-level FC and infer a latent label vector by MCMC sampling with an unknown number of communities with absorption and ejection strategy \citep{Nobile2007, Wyse2012} to estimate the multilayer community structure that underlies a specific brain state for the group.
+In this paper, we present a new multilayer community detection method based on hierarchical Bayesian inference to capture the variability between subjects at the group level.
 Here, a layer of community structure corresponds to an individual's functional brain network.
-At the group level, we model the estimated latent label vectors by a Categorical-Dirichlet conjugate pair and define a maximum label assignment probability matrix (MLAPM) providing information about the group-level community structure.
-We finally model individual-level FC using a Normal-Normal-Inverse-Gamma (Normal-NIG) conjugate pair and estimate the mean and variance connectivity to characterize the group-level functional brain networks or the group representative networks.
+We use the latent block model (LBM) to characterize individual-level FC and infer a latent label vector by Markov chain Monte Carlo (MCMC) sampling with an unknown number of communities with absorption and ejection strategy \cite{Nobile2007, Wyse2012} to estimate the subject-specific community structure that underlies a brain network architecture.
+At the group level, we model the estimated latent label vectors using a Categorical-Dirichlet conjugate pair and define a maximum label assignment probability matrix (MLAPM) that provides information about the group-level community structure.
+In addition, we model individual-level FC using a Normal-Normal-Inverse-Gamma (Normal-NIG) conjugate pair and estimate the mean and variance connectivity to characterize a group representative network.
+In Bayesian inference, the posterior distribution is obtained by combining prior and likelihood.
+If the prior and posterior follow from the same distribution family, then we can say that the prior is a conjugate for the likelihood or call them a prior-likelihood conjugate pair.

-For validating its performance, we simulate fMRI data using a multivariate Gaussian generative model convolved with a haemodynamic response function \citep{Smith2011, Bian2021}, where a covariance matrix encodes the ground truth of community memberships and inter- and intra-community densities.
-We find that the MLAPM estimates are consistent with the ground truth of both the latent label vectors and the number of communities predefined in the generative model used to simulate the synthetic fMRI data.
+An important issue in existing research is that, while much attention is given to community detection methods, the actual performance of detected communities is rarely verified.
+For that purpose, we simulate several sets of synthetic data using a multivariate Gaussian generative model, which also takes into account the inter-individual variation, where a covariance matrix encodes the ground truth of both group-level and subject-specific community labels and inter and intra community densities.
+The estimation of the community structure using our hierarchical Bayesian inference aligns well with the predefined community labels of both individual and group levels in the generative model used to simulate the synthetic data.